hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

 ```python
 train_loader = tf.data.experimental.sample_from_datasets(data_loaders, weights=weights, seed=None)
 ```
-We then have the train_loader with balancing data.
+We then have the `train_loader` with balancing data.
 We only need to batch them before feeding data into the model.

 ```python
 train_loader = train_loader.batch(batch_size)
 ```

-Once we have train_loader, we define valid_loader, model, as same as the previous post.
+Once we have `train_loader`, we define `valid_loader`, model, as same as the previous post.
 Finally, we fit the model.

 ```python
     history = model.fit(